Welcome to ID Inclusion

 ⭐ Previous Work Includes

-- Policy reform at a UK university
+- Initiating policy reform at a UK university

-- Housing-sector committee role
+- Social housing committee role

 - National conference presentations